Expanding Small-Scale Datasets with Guided Imagination: Experiments

-\textbf{Expanded datasets can boost various model architectures.} We further apply the expanded Cars dataset (5$\times$ expansion ratio) by GIF-DALLE to train ResNeXt-50~\citep{xie2017aggregated}, WideResNet-50~\citep{zagoruyko2016wide} and MobileNet V2~\citep{sandler2018mobilenetv2} from scratch.
-Table~\ref{exp_application} shows that the expanded dataset brings consistent performance gain for all the architectures.
-This clearly demonstrates the effectiveness of the expanded dataset and the generalizability of the created samples by our method.
-Once expanded, the datasets are readily used for training other models.
+\textbf{Benefits to model generalization.} Theorem~\ref{thm0} has shown the theoretical benefit of GIF to model generalization.
+Here, Table~\ref{tab:cifar100-c-level-3} demonstrates that GIF significantly boosts model out-of-distribution (OOD) generalization on CIFAR100-C~\cite{hendrycks2019robustness}, bringing 19.3\% accuracy gain on average over 15 types of OOD corruption.
+This further verifies the empirical benefit of GIF to model generalization.

-\textbf{Effectiveness of guidance.} Based on our guidance criteria, \nameofmethod{} optimizes the variation over the latent features for creating new samples.
-As shown in Table~\ref{exp_main}, our guided framework obtains consistent performance gain on all datasets compared to direct expansion with MAE or DALL-E2 respectively, which further demonstrates the effectiveness of our guidance criteria in optimizing informativeness and diversity of the created samples.
-More specifically, compared to direct DALLE expansion, as shown in Figure~\ref{Visualization_dalle}, our GIF-DALLE with guidance can create starfish images with more diverse object numbers, and create motorbike images with more diverse angles of view and even a new driver.
-Moreover, compared to direct MAE expansion, GIF-MAE can generate informative samples with a more diverse style while maintaining image content, as shown in Figure~\ref{Visualization_mae_appendix} (cf.~Appendix~\ref{apx_preliminary}).
-More ablation results of these criteria are given in Table~\ref{exp_guidance_abltation} (cf. Appendix~\ref{appendx_ablation}).
+\textbf{Versatility to various architectures.} We also apply the 5$\times$-expanded Cars dataset by GIF to train ResNeXt-50, WideResNet-50 and MobileNet V2 from scratch.
+Table~\ref{exp_application} shows that the expanded dataset brings consistent accuracy gains for all architectures.
+This underscores the versatility of our method: once expanded, these datasets can readily be applied to train various model architectures.